labex-labs/open-source-labs/python/python-mastery/lab-ex6-3-inspect-the-internals-of-functions/en/step3.md

         self._init()
 ```

-The problem with this approach is that we have to define both the `_fields` tuple and the `__init__` method with the same parameter names, which is redundant and could lead to errors if they get out of sync.
+However, there's a problem with this approach.
+We have to define both the `_fields` tuple and the `__init__` method with the same parameter names.
+This is redundant because we're essentially writing the same information twice.
+If we forget to update one when we change the other, it can lead to errors.

 ## Adding a set_fields Class Method

-Let's improve this by adding a `set_fields` class method to `Structure` that automatically detects field names from the `__init__` signature.
-Add this method to the `Structure` class:
+To fix this issue, we'll add a `set_fields` class method to the `Structure` class.
+This method will automatically detect the field names from the `__init__` signature.
+Here's the code we need to add to the `Structure` class:

 ```python
 @classmethod